Laptop with 3D folders coming from screen next to list of college app to-do's

 Make sure to ask yourself: What are my top college choices?
 Which schools are my reaches, matches, and safeties?
 What else is important to me in a college?
 If you are unsure what these terms mean, here is a breakdown:

-• Safety schools: Safety colleges are the schools where you have a solid (at least above a 50%) chance of getting accepted.
+• Safety schools: Safety colleges are the schools where you have a solid chance (above 50%, for example) of getting accepted.
 What counts as a safety will differ a lot from student to student, so don’t compare yourself to other people.
 Don’t underestimate these schools!
 Have at least two or three safeties.
 I fell in love with and will be attending my safety school.

 If there’s something else that’s really important to you in a college—whether it’s having lots of musical groups or a religious background or something else entirely—you can always make that a main part of your college search and organization system.